C4T-BuT-S4D/bricsctf-2023-stage2/README.md

 # BRICS+ CTF 2023 | Finals

 The contest was held on November 11, 2023.
+Services and infrastructure by C4T BuT S4D.
+Organized by ITMO University and ACISO.

 Repository contains source code of services, checkers and exploits.